Airbus for analysts

 Analysts need facts and figures at their fingertips in order to quickly assess the performance of a company in the marketplace.
 Here you will find the key details on Airbus – including numbers and types of aircraft ordered and delivered, market share and production outlook.

-For additional information, visit the Airbus Group Investor Relations section on the company’s corporate website.
+For additional information, visit the Airbus Group Investor Relations section on its Airbus Group parent company’s corporate website.

 Access the latest Global Market Forecast in the Airbus website’s Company section.